PhoenixJatrix/Discord-YT-Music-Rich_Presence-/README.md

 > pip install requests

 > pip install pathlib

+> pip install psutil

 #### Api keys and oauth IDs:
-- Discord oauth client ID.
-Get [here](https://discord.com/developers/applications), then save to [this](https://github.com/PhoenixJatrix/Discord-Rich-Presence-Python-Scripts/blob/main/Youtube%20Music/oauth.txt)(oauth.txt) txt file
+- Discord Application ID.
+Get it [here](https://discord.com/developers/applications).
+Create a new application and copy the application ID

 - Google ApiKey.
-Watch [this](https://youtu.be/TE66McLMMEw) video or read the official Google guide https://developers.google.com/youtube/v3/getting-started#before-you-start to learn how to get the api key.
-When you get the key, save it to [this](https://github.com/PhoenixJatrix/Discord-Rich-Presence-Python-Scripts/blob/main/Youtube%20Music/google_apikey)(google_apikey.txt) txt file
+Watch [this](https://youtu.be/TE66McLMMEw) video or read the official Google guide https://developers.google.com/youtube/v3/getting-started#before-you-start to learn how to get the api key

 - Path to Google Chrome.
-Locate the Chrome.exe file then save the path to [this](https://github.com/PhoenixJatrix/Discord-Rich-Presence-Python-Scripts/blob/main/Youtube%20Music/chromepath.txt)(chromepath.txt) txt file
+Locate the Chrome.exe file then copy the path as is

 That's it!
-You can just run the Python file via cmd or an ide and it should open a Chrome instance.
-From there, create a Youtube Music tab and start playing songs.
+You can just run the Python file via cmd or an ide and insert the details and it should open a Chrome instance.
+From there, open a Youtube Music tab and start playing songs.

 You can optionally allow the script to create a Youtube Music shortcut in the desktop.
 This way, you can easily run the script with just a click (or 2, if you're that specific)